 These tenants often pay for repairs and improvements as well, depending on the type of lease.
 They tend to take care of the properties very well because they have customers on-site and they want those customers to have a pleasant experience so they'll return.

 Rent Per Square Foot

-Retail volume can vary significantly due to many factors, including the economy and also location.
-For this reason, it is a common practice for a landlord, in their commercial lease calculation, to determine a base rent that they absolutely need, and then to have the tenant pay a percentage of their retail gross income in addition to the base rate.
-This is logical because, if the location is a good one, retail sales should rise and enable the tenant's ability to pay higher rent.
-There are two ways in which the percentage is normally calculated:
+It's common for a landlord to determine a base rent that he absolutely needs in his commercial lease calculation, then have the tenant pay a percentage of its retail gross income in addition to this base rate.
+Retail sales should rise and enable the tenant's ability to pay higher rent if the location is a good one.

 $72,000 - $50,000 = $22,000